This post may contain affiliate links. Please read our disclosure policy.

 Table of Contents

-- Why my version Works
+- Why My Szechuan Chicken Works

-- Ingredients For Szechuan Chicken
+- Ingredients for Szechuan Chicken

 - What Are Sichuan Peppercorns?
-(Peppercorns 101)

 - How to Make Szechuan Chicken